bigbite/interactivity-api-tutorial/readme.md

 ## Tutorial: Getting Started with the Interactivity API

 The Interactivity API, introduced in WordPress 6.5, provides a standard way for developers to add interactions to the front end of their blocks.
-Here we’re going to put together a a simple example using the [create-block](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/) package as it has a convenient flag for setting up interactive blocks but if you have your own build systems in place, like we do here at Big Bite, then you’ll need to make sure your blocks have the following in their `block.json`:
+Here we’re going to put together a a simple example using the [create-block](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/) package as it has a convenient template for setting up interactive blocks but if you have your own build systems in place, like we do here at Big Bite, then you’ll need to make sure your blocks have the following in their `block.json`:

 ```
 	"supports": {